 - Rediscover the insurgency and capability spikes to accelerate growth.
 The key concepts here are “insurgency on a hand” and a “compass.”
 The goal of the former is to translate your strategy into the language of the front line (biological constraints force you to simplify).
 Your thumb is a statement of your insurgent mission (in customer-focused language), and your fingers represent the three or four spiky capabilities that help you deliver that insurgent mission.
 The goal of the compass is then to translate that simple but powerful insurgent mission into 10 to 12 “nonnegotiables.”
 These are the must-do frontline routines and behaviors that everybody commits to doing every time, every day.
 One CEO argued that this process helps recover the common instincts that defined team behavior in the firm’s early days.

 - Refocus the operating model on “franchise players.”
 The modern firm is dominated by the professional managerial class, and a cynic would argue that incumbent leaders spend most of their time serving this group’s interests rather than the interests of customers.
 The antidote to this inward focus is to identify your franchise players and reorient the enterprise around them.
 Franchise players are the mission-critical people who deliver the insurgent mission to customers every day—either by providing the benefits of intimacy (roles devoted to local, close customer contact) or size (roles that focus on lowering costs through global scale).
-Franchise players are frontline people, but they can also be found in the critical functions that deliver spiky capabilities through scale.
+Franchise players are frontline people, but they also fulfill the critical functions that deliver spiky capabilities through scale.
 Many business leaders don’t know who their franchise players are—and when they do identify them, they often find them buried beneath layers of bureaucracy, making it nearly impossible for them to deliver the insurgent mission to the company’s most important customers.
-It is critical to liberate them.
+It’s critical to liberate them.